 A Preliminary Hearing is a court hearing/process in the Court of Common Pleas.
 The purpose of the hearing is to determine if there is sufficient evidence against a person to make them answer to charges in the next higher court, typically Superior Court.

 It is extremely important to be represented by competent legal counsel at the Preliminary Hearing, as often times the charges can be dismissed or reduced to a lesser charge at this time.
 Once the charges are in Superior Court, they are assigned to a specific Deputy Attorney General and resolution of the offenses can be much more difficult.

-© 2014 The Law Offices of Eric G. Mooney, P.A.
+© 2016 The Law Offices of Mooney & Andrew, P.A.
 All Rights Reserved.